franck-art/zabbix-server-playbook/README.md

    sudo yum install mysql-server -y sudo systemctl start mysqld
    ```
+ - On aws, load the zabbix stack named zabbix.yml

+2. Installing the zabbix agent on the servers to be supervised

 NB: Installation of zabbix agent can be crossed because it does not enter the installation of zabbix server. the goal was to do a much more complete job, which is why this part was added

-2. Installing the zabbix agent on the servers to be supervised

 ```
    sudo rpm -ivh https://repo.zabbix.com/zabbix/4.0/rhel/7/x86_64/zabbix-release-4.0-1.el7.noarch.rpm sudo yum install zabbix-agent sudo service zabbix-agent start
 ```

 #### Configuring the mysql server on zabbix server